Short on time? Here’s what you need to know about Shodan and how to secure your networks in 2023:

 How Does Shodan Work?

-An IP address is your device’s digital signature — it’s what allows Google to tailor searches to your location, and it’s what allows all internet-connected devices to communicate with each other.
+An IP address is your device’s digital signature — it’s what allows Google to tailor searches to your location, and it’s what allows all internet-connected devices to communicate with each other (VPNs like ExpressVPN hide your IP address so that you can’t be tracked by your ISP or other browser-tracking tools online).

 Internet-connected devices have specific “ports” that are designed to transmit certain kinds of data.
 Once you’ve established a device’s IP address, you can establish connections to each of its ports.
 There are ports for email, ports for browser activity, ports for printers and routers — 65,535 ports in all.